ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/ballerina-central/publish-packages-to-ballerina-central.md

 	target/bala/user-hello-any-0.1.0.bala
 ```

-## Publish a library package to Ballerina Central
+## Publish a package to Ballerina Central

 You can publish a Ballerina archive to the <a href="https://central.ballerina.io/" target="_blank">Ballerina Central</a>.
 Before you publish, ensure the package works as intended because a publish is **permanent**.
 Once published to Ballerina Central, you cannot overwrite the version or remove the package.
 However, the number of package versions you can push to Ballerina Central is not restricted.

->**Tip:** As a precaution, use the [local repository](/learn/manage-dependencies/#use-dependencies-from-the-local-repository) first to test out the functionality of the library package before publishing it to Ballerina Central.
+>**Tip:** As a precaution, use the [local repository](/learn/manage-dependencies/#use-dependencies-from-the-local-repository) first to test out the functionality of the package before publishing it to Ballerina Central.

 ### Obtain an access token